ezsystems/ezpublish-legacy/doc/features/4.1/clustering.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Defines what happens when a requested cache file is already being generated
-and no expired cache file exists (for instance if the content is new)
+and no expired cache file exists (for instance if the content is new).

 Two possible values :

 - wait: places the process in a wait loop for a limited time until the file is done generating.
 This is the default value
 - generate: let the requesting process generate its own data without storing the result

 The key of this array defined the type of cache impacted by the setting.